Summary of Proceedings

 Dakota County Board of Commissioners

-The Dakota County Board of Commissioners met at 9:02 a.m. on Tuesday, February 24, 2009, in the Boardroom, Administration Center, Hastings, Minnesota.
-All County Board members were present except Commissioner Willis E. Branning.
-The minutes of the County Board meeting, held February 3, 2009, were approved as presented and entered in Commissioners’ Record MM.
+The Dakota County Board of Commissioners met at 9:05 a.m. on Tuesday, July 22, 2008, in the Boardroom, Administration Center, Hastings, Minnesota.
+All County Board members were present.
+The minutes of the County Board meeting, held July 1, 2008, were approved as presented and entered in Commissioners’ Record LL.

 Employment And Economic Assistance:

 Proclaimed August 2008 as Child Support Awareness Month in Dakota County.

 Authorized execution of an amendment to the contract with Tunheim Partners to add funds to the total contract amount to continue the “Respect My Ride” smoke-free cars campaign for youth and young adults.